tureus/testing-talk/presentation.md

    * A consistent, reproducible process
    * Change is the only constant, we improve our process whenever we can
    * Measurable outcomes
-   * Prevention is our philosphy
+   * Prevention is our philosophy
    * Detection is our backup

 ---